-You may also be seeking the Sacrament of Reconciliation (“Confession”) and you will find the times when this is offered on the newsletter; alternatively simply speak with Fr Dominic at any time, and he will arrange a time with you.
+You may also be seeking the Sacrament of Reconciliation (“Confession”) and this is available on a Saturday 5.45pm – 6.15pm.
+Alternatively simply speak with Fr Dominic at any time, and he will arrange a time with you.

 There are many websites to help with prayer.
 For the Sunday and Weekday readings go to Universalis where you will also find the Divine Office – prayers with the Psalms and short readings, prayed five times a day, if you want to have short bursts of regular prayer.
 The Divine Office is the prayer that Priests and Religious pray each day.
 Universalis is also available as an App, which means you can take the readings with you on your phone or iPad.

 For daily reflections try Pray as you Go, which is a wonderful resource from the Jesuits.
 It is the sort of reflection you can listen to on the way to work, or in the comfort of your own home.

 You will find others – if you have one to recommend, that we could add here, please email Fr Dominic.